shirleyStorage/incubator-hugegraph_wiki/MemoryManagement.md

 # **Background**

 When the **JVM GC** performs a large amount of garbage collection, the latency of the request is often high, and the **response time** becomes uncontrollable.
 To reduce request latency and response time jitter, the **hugegraph-server graph query engine** has already used off-heap memory in most **OLTP algorithms**.

 However, at present, hugegraph cannot control memory based on a single request Query, so a Query may exhaust the memory of the entire process and cause **OOM**, or even cause the service to be unable to respond to other requests.
 To solve this problem, we can implement a memory management module based on a single Query.
 Applicants will work with community developers to complete this task, and the specific implementation plan and division of labor/priority can be adjusted as needed.

+# Technical Skill Points

+1. **Java/JVM Basics**: Deep understanding of Java's memory model, including the management and operation of heap memory and off-heap memory.
+2. **Java NIO**: Java NIO library provides an interface for operating off-heap memory, which needs to be mastered.
+(Familiarity with Netty or other memory management basic libraries is preferred)
+3. **Concurrent Programming**: Since memory management involves multi-thread concurrent operations, it is necessary to have knowledge of concurrent programming and multi-thread safety.
+4. **Data Structures**: Understand and apply appropriate data structures to manage memory, such as using queues, stacks, etc., to manage memory blocks.
+5. **Operating System**: Understand the memory management mechanism of the operating system in order to better understand and optimize Java's off-heap memory management.

 # **Project Output Requirements**